unicorn-synth/SUNI/UniSynth.md

 ## UniSynth

-**Warning:**
-***UniSynth is in live demo mode.
-The demo is active on the ArbitrumOne chain.
-It has very very limited liquidity (intentional).
-It is a demo, please come and check it out, but do not put any real money in it.
-It is very likely that this version will fail and/or be mothballed before any upgrade is released.
-The risk of losing money placed into this system at this time is very high.***

 ### The Brief
 UniSynth creates synthetic ERC20 token versions of Real World Assets (RWA).
 Anything that is actively traded and has a price visible online can be used.

 We call the synthetic ERC20 token an ‘sToken’.
 In our initial demo release we have sToken versions of the Nasdaq100, RussianRuble, TeslaStock, PalladiumPM, China A50 & WestTexasCrudeOil.